 - Full outer joins are useful when you want to see all the data from both tables, regardless of whether there is a matching row in the other table.

-- Optimize Outer Join Queries in the COBOL DB2 Program – Click Here
+Optimize Outer Joins in the COBOL DB2 Program – Click Here

 Left Outer Join